ibexa/documentation-user/docs/content_management/block_reference.md

 On the **Design** tab, in the **View** field, change the layout to "Products" and submit your changes.

 Toggle the **Enable showing only available items** option on to display only products that are currently in stock.

-## Personalized content recommendations block

-Presents content tailored to each user based on their behavior and preferences.
-Increases relevance and engagement through personalized suggestions.
-On the **Properties** tab, set values in the following fields:

-- **Name** – Enter a name for the page block.
-- **Name displayed on page (optional)** - Enter a name fot the block to be displayed on page.
-- **Recommendations limit** - Set the number of recommendations to be displayed (default = 4).

 ## Product collection block